-Record breaker Lionel Messi's career in numbers
+Record breaker Lionel Messi's career in numbers - CBBC Newsround

-On Sunday afternoon Lionel Messi scored his 600th goal for club and country in their 1-0 win over Atletico Madrid.
+On Wednesday evening, superstar Lionel Messi scored his 600th goal for Barcelona in their 3-0 win over Liverpool in the Champions League.

+The landmark goal was an amazing long-range free kick and was scored exactly 14 years to the day since his first ever Barcelona goal!

-Considering he's only 30 years old that's pretty good going -but that's not all he's achieved his impressive career.
+Considering he's only 31 years old that's pretty good going - but that's not all he's achieved his impressive career.

 We take a look at some of his other accomplishments.

-Lionel Messi is a goal machine, there's no better way to put it.
-He simply scores for fun and over the last few seasons he's broken quite a few records in the process.
+Lionel Messi is a goal machine - there's no better way to put it.
+He simply scores for fun and over the last few years he's broken quite a few records in the process.

+He is the all-time top-scorer in the Spanish league La Liga, with 417 goals - at least 106 more than any other player!
+The next best is Cristiano Ronaldo with 311.

-During the 2012-13 season he managed to scored in 21 games in a row in the Spanish league La Liga.
-That's an unbelievable achievement, he only failed to score in four league games that season.
-The Premier league record is 11, set by Jamie Vardy in 2015.
+During the 2012-13 season, he managed to scored in 21 games in a row in La Liga, which is an unbelievable achievement.
+He only failed to score in four league games that season.

-Messi has remained loyal to Barcelona throughout his career and after 14 years banging in goals at the Camp Nou it's not really a surprise that he's Barcelona's top scorer with 569 goals.

-He's also Argentina's top scorer, he's currently on 61 goals which is nearly double the amount Argentina legend Diego Maradona scored.
+He's also Argentina's top scorer currently on 64 goals, which is nearly double the amount Argentina legend Diego Maradona scored.

-You wouldn't want to bet against him adding to that tally at this years World Cup in Russia.
+In 2012, he became the first player to score five goals in a single Champions League game - that was against Bayer Leverkusen.

 Lionel Messi has helped his club and country win a fair few trophies thanks to all of the goals he's scored during his career.